External Wall Fire Review (EWS1)

 We are able to assist you with the investigation of external wall systems and building attachments and reporting on our findings leading to the publication of a completed EWS1 form.
 Our approach follows a number of defined processes that will be tailored to the property being assessed.
 We would be pleased to discuss this with you in relation to your buildings.

-Please note that in order to conclude the process it is often necessary to carry out instructive inspections to the structure of the building in completing the EWS1 process unless detailed evidence has been collected either during construction or during remedial works.
+Please note that at this time we are only able to resource this services for clients in England and in order to conclude the process it is often necessary to carry out instructive inspections to the structure of the building in completing the EWS1 process unless detailed evidence has been collected either during construction or during remedial works.
 The flowchart below details the output of the EWS1 form in respect of the Option A and B and the respective sub options.

 Managing Fire Risk